johnshearing/PrivateKeyVault/README.md

 # PrivateKeyVault - Make Instructions
-## Airgapped raspberry pi computer for working with blockchains with touch screen and camera installed featuring LUKS full disk encryption and using qr-codes to pass encrypted files and offline transactions across the airgap
+## Airgapped raspberry pi computer for working with blockchains
+## Has touch screen and camera installed
+## Featuring LUKS full disk encryption and using qr-codes to pass encrypted files and offline transactions across the airgap

 <img src="/images/ReadmeImages/FiredUp.jpg">
 Does anything a regular computer does and more.